ocrmypdf/OCRmyPDF/docs/pdfsecurity.rst

 ISO 32000:2008, is hundreds of pages long and references several annexes each of which are similar in length.
 PDFs can contain video, audio, XML, JavaScript and other programming, and forms.
 In some cases, they can open internet connections to pre-selected URLs.
-All of these possible attack vectors.
+All of these are possible attack vectors.

 In short, PDFs `may contain